Chain-of-Thought Prompting: Fix LLM Logic Failures (2026)

 # Step 2: Answer the general question

-# Step 3: Answer original with background context
+# Step 3: Answer the specific question using background knowledge

 messages=[